-Fig. 20.
+Fig. 24.
 Memory being accessed icon

-Logger site ID number: six-figure number that, together with the logger name, identifies the site.
+Logger site ID number: six-figure number that, together with the logger's name, identifies the site.
 It is configured in Atlas during the logger settings setup or it can be also done via keypad.

-Fig. 21.
+Fig. 25.
 Logger site ID number

-Communication status: the right side of the upper information bar displays the logger communication status.
+• Communication status: the right side of the upper information bar displays the logger communication status.

-Comm. status Meaning GSH≠ GSM connection OK.
-There is correct communication between logger and modem and the SIM card is registered in the GSM network GPR5 + GPRS connection OK and the logger has been given an IP address inet ⇌ The logger is connected to the Internet ONLINEad The logger is ready to receive and transmit data over the Internet by means of Atlas desktop software SRT all The logger is configured to communicate by means of the Iridium satellite module ×≠ Communication error.
-Wrong SIM PIN code, modem not detected, etc. ONL THE 🖾 E-mail transmission in progress (envelope after the ONLINE word)
+Comm. status Meaning GSM connection OK.
+There is correct communication GSH 辛 between logger and modem and the SIM card is registered in the GSM network GPRS connection OK and the logger has been given GPRS 🖶 an IP address inet 🖶 The logger is connected to the Internet

-Table 7.
+Table 18.
 Display: communication status